Mortgage repossession hearings

 Arrive about 30 minutes early to the court building.

-The usher will tell you which room your hearing will be in and where to wait.
+The usher tells you which room your hearing is in and where to wait.

 Tell the usher you want help from the duty adviser.